JakBul/Book_Manager/README.md

 ### **Structure**

 The app's Back End has been built using Python, especially routing and template method with Flask framework to be more flexible and less time wasting.
-All data are saved on MongoDB and fully accessible through provided dashboard.
+All data are saved on MongoDB and fully accessible through the provided dashboard.
 Connection to database has been coded through Python.
 Passwords are put through hashing algorithm for basic security hygiene.
 Routing has also been used to create 404 and 500 response pages.

 The website is made up of multiple pages which change accordingly to interaction of the user.
 After the first opening appears 'Home' page with navigation menu for: 'Home', 'Books', 'Sign In' and 'Register' pages.
 After logging in, a visitor can see 'Add Book' or 'Sign Out' as well.
 The navigation is always visible and accessible.